Shock the Monkey

-"Shock the Monkey" is a song by English rock musician Peter Gabriel.
-It was released in September 1982 as the second single from his fourth self-titled album, issued in the US under the title Security.
+"Shock the Monkey" is a song by the English rock musician Peter Gabriel.
+It was released in September 1982 as the first single from his fourth self-titled studio album, issued in the US under the title Security.

 The song peaked at number 29 on the US Billboard Hot 100 chart and number one on the Billboard Hot Mainstream Rock Tracks chart.
 The song was Gabriel's first Top 40 hit in the US.
 In the UK, the song charted at number 58.
 According to AllMusic, the song has a "relentlessly repeated hook" that "sounded nothing like anything else on the radio at the time".

 Billboard called it a "mysterious but infectious track...which melds synthesizers, distinctive vocal and dance rhythms to fresh effect."

 Interpretation

-Due to its title and the content of the video, the song is frequently assumed to be either an animal rights song or a reference to the famous experiments by Stanley Milgram described in his book Obedience to Authority.
-It is neither, but the Gabriel song "We Do What We're Told (Milgram's 37)" from his 1986 album So does deal directly with Milgram.
-Gabriel has described "Shock the Monkey" as "a love song" that examines how jealousy can release one's basic instincts; the monkey is not a literal monkey, but a metaphor for one's feelings of jealousy.
-Gabriel has mentioned that the song's lyrical motif was inspired by King Kong's lightning powers in the film King Kong vs. Godzilla.
+Due to its title and the content of the music video, the song is frequently assumed to be either an animal rights song or a reference to the famous experiments by Stanley Milgram described in his book Obedience to Authority (1974).
+It is neither, but the Gabriel song "We Do What We're Told (Milgram's 37)" from his fifth studio album So (1986) does deal directly with Milgram.
+Gabriel has characterised "Shock the Monkey" as "a love song" that examines how jealousy can release one's basic instincts; the monkey is not a literal monkey, but a metaphor for one's feelings of jealousy.

+Gabriel stated in an interview with Sounds magazine that "Shock the Monkey" presented him with the most difficulties lyrically.
+He mentioned that the song's lyrical motif was inspired by King Kong's lightning powers in the film King Kong vs. Godzilla (1962).
+For the song's musical arrangement, Gabriel intended to emulate influences of 1960s Motown music, but he believed that the final product was stylistically more modern.